What are the religious roots of the Israeli-Palestinian conflict?

 A fundamental issue of the Israeli-Palestinian conflict is the issue of control over Jerusalem.
 This is a very delicate issue as both Jews and Muslims claim to be the one that deserves sovereignty over the city.
 Why is Jerusalem so important?

 Jerusalem is one of the most important and sacred places for all the three monotheistic religions – Judaism, Christianity, and Islam.
 For Christians, Jerusalem is the place in which Jesus was crucified and the site of the Church of the Holy Sepulchre.

 For Jews, Jerusalem is the holiest city as it hosted the Jewish Temple that was found on the Temple Mount (before its destruction) and is often called the ‘Holy Temple’ by Jews.
 Even today, Jews pray facing towards the Holy Temple and pray for the messianic reconstruction of the destroyed temple.

-For Muslims, Jerusalem and the Al-Aqsa mosque in particular are the third-most sacred site.
-The Al-Asqa mosque is considered as the place of destination of the Prophet Muhammad’s night journey which is described in the Quran.
-The Al-Aqsa mosque is also the place of Muhammad’s ascent heavenwards thereafter.
+For Muslims, Jerusalem and the Al-Aqsa Mosque in particular are the third-most sacred site.
+The Al-Aqsa Mosque is considered as the place of destination of the Prophet Muhammad’s night journey which is described in the Quran.
+The Al-Aqsa Mosque is also the place of Muhammad’s ascent heavenwards thereafter.
 Muslims consider the Temple of Jerusalem as something they have inherited.
-While according to the Jews, the Al-Aqsa Mosque is built on the top of their old Temple, for Muslims the Mosque is the Third Temple that came as a substitute of the old one.
+While according to the Jews, the Al-Aqsa Mosque is built on the top of their old temple, for Muslims the mosque is the Third Temple that came as a substitute for the old one.